taikoxyz/taiko-mono/packages/website/docs/alpha-1-testnet/run-a-node.md

 :::note
 You will only be able to run a node regularly or as a proposer.
 In this testnet we are not running any provers.
 :::

+## System requirements

+Because we are a fork of geth, you can consult the (geth minimum requirements)[https://github.com/ethereum/go-ethereum#hardware-requirements], which are outlined below.

+### Minimum:

+- CPU with 2+ cores
+- 4GB RAM
+- 1TB free storage space to sync the Mainnet
+  - (**only ~50GB for Testnet**)
+- 8 MBit/sec download Internet service

+### Recommended:

+- Fast CPU with 4+ cores
+- 16GB+ RAM
+- High-performance SSD with at least 1TB of free space
+- 25+ MBit/sec download Internet service